hecerinc/Notes-On/finanzas/chap10.md

 ##### Section I Perils

-The perils against which the home and its contents are insured are dhown in Exhibit 10.2.
+The perils against which the home and its contents are insured are shown in Exhibit 10.2.
 Coverage on the dwelling is the same for the HO-3 and HO-5 forms, but coverage on the house itself and other structures is _comprehensive_ under HO-5 and a _named peril_ in HO-3.

 An HO-5 provides comprehensive coverage on the personal property, where an HO-3 covers only named perils.

 **Whether homeowners should buy an HO-3 or an HO-5 form depends primarily on how much they're willing to spend to secure the additional protection.**

 The premiums can be wildly different between an HO-3 and an HO-5.

 - **Buying an HO-1 or HO-2 policy is not recommended because of its more limited coverage.**
 - Note that most policies exclude earthquakes and floods.
 You can obtain this coverage as a separate policy or a rider.